top of page

 1. What do I need to bring?
 You need to bring your full UK drivers license, a UK DVLA approved helmet, clothes that cover all your arms and legs and your enthusiasm.

 2. What car can I bring?
 These track days are aimed at enthusiasts, they are not test days.
 Your car must be a ‘road’ car.
-It must have running lights and work in accordance with standard road going expectations.
+It must have running lights (brakes, indicators, sides) and work in accordance with standard road going expectations.
 A saloon race or rally car that meets this criteria is acceptable.
 Your car must also meet the sound restrictions for the day and be able to maintain this level throughout the day.
 You can not bring your single seat race/hill climb/auto cross car or your drift car.
+Some specific details are below and also on Our Services pages:

 3. What are the sound restrictions?
 Your car must not be louder than 100Db measured from 0.5m away at 4500 rpm or 3/4 max rpm (depending on your car).
 Cars with electronic restrictors that prevent a static test, will be subject to a drive-by test.
 The organisers reserve the right to monitor this and prevent vehicles running